-International arrivals at Greek airports showed an 8.0% y-o-y increase in 2025:Q1, while international arrivals at the Athens International Airport surged by 15% in the same period.
+International arrivals at Greek airports showed an 11.8% y-o-y increase in the period January-April 2025, while international arrivals at the Athens International Airport surged by 13.3% in the same period.
+According to a recent report by ACI Europe , Greece emerged as one of Europe's top-performing aviation markets in 2025:Q1 with an 8.8% increase, more than double the average growth rate of 4.1% recorded in the EU market.